 Care Planning With Chronic Conditions

 When people have multiple chronic conditions, they are more likely to have medical interventions.
-According to the CMS website, even if you only have 2-3 chronic conditions, 7% will have at least one Post Acute Care visit and when a person has 4-5 chronic conditions that increases to 19% and to 49% for those with more than 6 chronic conditions.
-What that means is that even younger relatively healthy seniors will need care coordination and will have at least some type of scare that will result in a need to plan for their financial future.
+According to the CMS website, of those who only have two to three chronic conditions, 7 percent will have at least one post-acute care visit, and of those with four to five chronic conditions, 19 percent will have at least one post-acute care visit.
+This increases to 49 percent for those with more than six chronic conditions.
+What that means is that even younger relatively healthy seniors will need care coordination and may have at least some type of scare that results in a need to plan for their financial future.

-The changes to Medicare lead to scarcity of resources which lead to shorter hospital stays and therefore increased coordination between doctors and the accountable care organizations (ACO).
+The changes to Medicare lead to scarcity of resources, which lead to shorter hospital stays and therefore increased coordination between doctors and accountable care organizations (ACO).

-The female caregiver is particularly at risk of aging alone.
+Female caregivers are particularly at risk of aging alone.
 Women can often be less informed about their finances and legal planning than their husbands.
-They are also better at caring for others than caring for themselves.
-These women are also many times divorced and remarried in blended families, many times with absent children.
+They may also better at caring for others than caring for themselves.
+Those who are also many times divorced and remarried in blended families, often with absent children are particularly at risk.
 Planning for this group is particularly critical.